 In the US, the Food and Drug Administration is planning to regulate e-cigarettes, requiring registration of products and warning labels stating they contain the addictive substance nicotine, and banning sales to under-18s.
 This proposal has occurred in the context of an increase in complaints about health effects, including difficulty breathing, headache, cough, dizziness, sore throat, nose bleeds, chest pain and other cardiovascular problems.

-Similar regulations will take effect in the EU from 2016, including an advertising ban and the stipulation that products be childproof.
+Similar regulations have taken effect in the EU, and include an advertising ban, limits on allowable nicotine concentration and volume of liquid, and the stipulation that products be childproof.

 While smoking e-cigarettes appears to be safer than regular cigarettes, at least in the short term, there is not enough long-term research on their effects.
 For current non-smokers especially, it's best to avoid them until more is known about their safety.
 If you're trying to kick the habit, first try conventional NRT